 Adding the weight of the category in the name is not required, but it will make it more transparent to students when viewing their grades to understand how much that category is worth.

-e) Repeat steps c and d for each of your categories to match your syllabus.
+d) Repeat steps b and c for each of your categories to match your syllabus.

-f) After adding categories, enter the weight for that category in the corresponding column of the Categories and Items First tick the box next to the Weights field for each category and then enter the number.
+e) After adding categories, enter the weight for that category in the corresponding column of the Gradebook setup.
+First tick the box next to the Weights field for each category and then enter the number.
 All of your category weights combined should equal 100.
 Click Save Changes at the bottom of the page before proceeding.

 4. Add Grade Items